-AL PACT
+• AL PACT

 The AL PACT program is Alabama's Prepaid Affordable College Tuition program, which is administered through the Alabama State Treasury.
-This program pays tuition, the general university fee, and registration fee at the PACT Benefit Rate, pending credit hours and fees available.
 The PACT Benefit Rate is determined by PACT.
 For more information, please call 1-800-ALA-PACT (1-800-252-7228), or view the website at: www.treasury.state.al.us.